dredwardhyde/jaffa-rpc-maven-plugin/README.md

 ## How to use jaffa-rpc-maven-plugin

-This plugin is a part of Jaffa RPC library project and supposed to create client interfaces.
+This maven plugin is a part of [Jaffa RPC library](https://github.com/dredwardhyde/jaffa-rpc-library) project and supposed to create client interfaces.
 To turn off sources generation - disable corresponding maven profile (like "generate-client-api" in example below):

 ```